BlockchainCommons/Gordian/Docs/Overview-Architecture.md

 * **AirGap.** A physical gap between services or microservices, where either side might not even be networked.
 This improves the security of the non-networked side of the communication, as it will not be vulnerable to network attacks.
 A service protected by an AirGap communicates through the reading of QR Codes or through transmission of data on MicroSD cards, NFC tags, or other removable media.

 * **TorGap.** A link between services or microservices that connect via [Tor](https://www.torproject.org/).
 Though both services likely remain fully networked, they are anonymous to each other.
 This improves privacy and also deters network attacks due to the anonymity.
+See our [Torgap Overview](https://github.com/BlockchainCommons/torgap/blob/master/README.md).

 ## Data Formats